Upon this altar I place

 and graffiti town.

-a freight train carrying us to
+despair carrying us to pregnant

-pregnant too young and married
+too young and married to hard-fisted men.

 I place my closed heart

 Take my blindness and guilt